stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 Step 4.
 Do the `safety dance <https://youtu.be/AjPau5QYtYs>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Make a function to vibrate the motors (high frequency, low amplitude torque command sinusoid)
 #.
+If you program a torque sinusoid, a safe range for the amplitude is around 500 - 4000mA.
+Any lower is barely perceptible.
+#.
 Run the function whenever the robot end effector leaves the safety box.

 [gif of completed project]